avocodo/Mendix-HistoryLog/README.md

 ![Image 42](screenshots/Image_41.png)
+Image 42

 #### Possibel Messages in the Health Check:

-- Info
+- _Info_
-    - Entity has no Generalisation, status is outdated.
-No longer tracked. → The generalization has been removed from an entity.
+    - **Entity has no Generalisation, status is outdated.
+No longer tracked.** → The generalization has been removed from an entity.
-    - Entity has generalization of the history log, but is currently not imported and is therefore not tracked. → The entity has generalization but was not imported.
+    - **Entity has generalization of the history log, but is currently not imported and is therefore not tracked.** → The entity has generalization but was not imported.

-- Warnings
+- _Warnings_

-    - Attribute was imported.
-Tracking was disabled. → An attribute was either newly created or renamed after the entity was imported.
+    - **Attribute was imported.
+Tracking was disabled.** → An attribute was either newly created or renamed after the entity was imported.
 Tracking was disabled and needs to be reconfigured.

-    - Reference was imported.
-Tracking was disabled. → A reference was changed or added.
+    - **Reference was imported.
+Tracking was disabled.** → A reference was changed or added.
 Tracking was disabled and needs to be reconfigured.

-    - Attribute from Reference was imported.
-Tracking was disabled. → An attribute of a reference was changed or added.
+    - **Attribute from Reference was imported.
+Tracking was disabled.** → An attribute of a reference was changed or added.
 Tracking was disabled and needs to be reconfigured.

-    - Entity does not exist, status is outdated.
-No longer tracked. → The tracked entity was either deleted or renamed.
+    - **Entity does not exist, status is outdated.
+No longer tracked.** → The tracked entity was either deleted or renamed.
 Tracking was disabled.

-- Danger
+- _Danger_

-    - Attribute not existing in Database.
-Therefore it was deleted. → An attribute that is being tracked was deleted or renamed and no longer exists in its original configuration.
+    - **Attribute not existing in Database.
+Therefore it was deleted.** → An attribute that is being tracked was deleted or renamed and no longer exists in its original configuration.
 Therefore, it was deleted.

-    - You should change the attribute that is used for display, otherwise the value is always null or a placeholder is used by the module. → This error only occurs if the History Log Module was used in a previous version and a calculated attribute was set as the display name.
+    - **You should change the attribute that is used for display, otherwise the value is always null or a placeholder is used by the module.** → This error only occurs if the History Log Module was used in a previous version and a calculated attribute was set as the display name.

-    - Reference not existing in Database.
-Therefore it was deleted. → A reference was renamed or deleted, so it was deleted.
+    - **Reference not existing in Database.
+Therefore it was deleted.** → A reference was renamed or deleted, so it was deleted.

-    - Change Entity was created. → The Change Entity is missing on a tracked entity.
+    - **Change Entity was created.** → The Change Entity is missing on a tracked entity.
 It was created.

-    - Attribute from Reference not existing in Database.
-Therefore it was deleted. → The attribute of a reference was not found, so this attribute was deleted from the History Log Module.
+    - **Attribute from Reference not existing in Database.
+Therefore it was deleted.** → The attribute of a reference was not found, so this attribute was deleted from the History Log Module.

-    - When tracking creation or deletion, at least one display name attribute must be set.
-Otherwise, no entry will be created and tracking is not possible. → If an entity is to be tracked with "create" and "delete," an attribute must also be tracked as the display name.
+    - **When tracking creation or deletion, at least one display name attribute must be set.
+Otherwise, no entry will be created and tracking is not possible.** → If an entity is to be tracked with "create" and "delete," an attribute must also be tracked as the display name.
 Otherwise, tracking is not possible.

 ### <a name="archiveZip">Archive & Zip Download</a>

 ![Image 43](screenshots/Image_43.png)
+Image 43

 Under "Archive", all generated PDFs from the Backup Scheduler are listed.
 Here, individual PDFs can be viewed and downloaded.
 Additionally, it is possible to download multiple PDFs as a ZIP file via "Export PDFs."
 There are two options: either download all PDFs older than a specific date or all PDFs within a date range, where the start date must be further in the past than the end date.

 ![Image 45: Preview PDF](screenshots/Image_45.png)
+Image 45: Preview PDF

 ![Image 44: PDF Archive](screenshots/Image_44.png)
+Image 44: PDF Archive

 ![Image 46: Download ZIP](screenshots/Image_46.png)
+Image 46: Download ZIP

 ## <a name="integration">Integration: Show Changes in Your Own App</a>

-If changes are to be displayed directly (and not via the History Log Module), there are two pre-made files under _UseMe/Template.
+If changes are to be displayed directly (and not via the History Log Module), there are two pre-made files under `_UseMe/Template`.
 Both are set as "exclude from Project" (Image 48).

 Step 1: Create a button for the entry where the changes should be displayed (Image 49).

-Step 2: Include and copy the file History_View and the microflow ACT_HistoryLog into your project.
+Step 2: Include and copy the file `History_View` and the microflow ACT_HistoryLog into your project.

-Step 3: In the microflow ACT_HistoryLog, the entity from which the changes should be displayed must be passed as a parameter.
+Step 3: In the microflow `ACT_HistoryLog`, the entity from which the changes should be displayed must be passed as a parameter.
 Additionally, check if the correct view is selected under "Show Page."
 If the file from the HistoryLogModule is adapted, it should be copied into your own module and the linking adjusted accordingly.
 The view can also be used from the HistoryLog, but adjustments should be avoided.

-The History_View shows the same content as the detail view of the changes in the HistoryLog under "Changes."
+The `History_View` shows the same content as the detail view of the changes in the HistoryLog under "Changes."

 User permissions may need to be updated if necessary.

 ![Image 48](screenshots/Image_48.png)
+Image 48

 ![Image 49](screenshots/Image_49.png)
+Image 49

 ![Image 50](screenshots/Image_50.png)
+Image 50

 ![Image 51](screenshots/Image_51.png)
+Image 51

 ## <a name="domainModel">Domain Model Description</a>
 #### Persistable Entities